lavalink-devs/Lavalink/README.md

         restart: unless-stopped
         environment:
             - _JAVA_OPTIONS=-Xmx6G # set Java options here
-            # you can configure all application.yml values via environment variables.
-Just join the yaml path with `_` & convert them to ALL CAPS
-            - SERVER_PORT=2333 # set lavalink server port (yaml path: server.port)
+            - SERVER_PORT=2333 # set lavalink server port
-            - LAVALINK_SERVER_PASSWORD=youshallnotpass # set password for lavalink (yaml path: lavalink.server.password)
+            - LAVALINK_SERVER_PASSWORD=youshallnotpass # set password for lavalink
         volumes:
             - ./application.yml:/opt/Lavalink/application.yml # mount application.yml from the same directory or use environment variables
-            - ./plugins/:/opt/Lavalink/plugins/ # persist plugins between restarts
+            - ./plugins/:/opt/Lavalink/plugins/ # persist plugins between restarts, make sure to set the correct permissions (user: 322, group: 322)
         networks:
             - lavalink
         expose:
-            - 2333 # lavalink exposes port 2333 to connect to for other containers
+            - 2333 # lavalink exposes port 2333 to connect to for other containers (this is for documentation purposes only)
         ports:
-            - 2333:2333 # you only need this if you want to make your lavalink accessable from outside of containers
+            - 2333:2333 # you only need this if you want to make your lavalink accessible from outside of containers
 networks:
     lavalink: # create a lavalink network you can add other containers to, to give them access to Lavalink
         name: lavalink